-First, some scientific theory is explained here briefly, that will then further below on this page, be directly related to the problem of “cancer”:
+First, some basic scientific theory is summ,arized, which will then be directly related to the problem of cancer.

-Modern oncology, as just one branch of modern medicine, despite the accumulation of a huge amount of information and high-tech diagnostics, is still underlying based on some very out-of-date ideas:-
+Modern oncology, as just one branch of modern medicine, despite the accumulation of a huge amount of information and high tech diagnostics, is still underlying based on some very out of date ideas:

-- A very linear, A to B to C, understanding (ie model) of “cancer” formation, that is based on 19th-20th century classical Physics models.
+- A very linear, A to B to C, understanding (ie model) of cancer formation, that is based on 19th-20th century classical Physics models.

 Bohr Niels.
 Atomic Theory and the Description of Nature.
 Cambridge University Press 1961, pp22-23.

-Here is a simple illustration representing the conventional, linear model of cancer formation and growth.
+Here is a simple illustration representing the conventional, linear model of cancer formation and growth:

-In contrast, a completely different model to the linear one shown above, called, ‘general systems theory’, or just ‘systems theory’, applies much more closely to living systems, at every level of scale.
-Systems theory approaches are established, well-developed scientific concepts in many areas of study of living systems.
-However, this approach has not been applied very much to the problem of “cancer”.
+In contrast, a completely different model to the linear one shown above, called, ‘General Systems Theory’, or just ‘Systems Theory’, applies much more closely to living systems, at every level of scale.
+Systems theory approaches are established and well developed scientific concepts in many areas of study of living systems.
+However, this approach has not been applied very much to the problem of cancer.

-Here is a brief explanation of some key features of systems theory:-
+Here is a brief explanation of some key features of systems theory:

-Another common example of ’emergent properties’, is the shape and overall movement formed by swarms of birds.
+Another common example of emergent properties, is the shape and overall movement formed by swarms of birds.

-For example, some advanced research done at Princeton University in the USA, shows that the systems theory approach and the understanding of ’emergent properties’ applies very well indeed to solid tumors.
+These explanations might sound abstracted and a long way away from the hard reality of cancers, cancer cells, and cancer growth, but the very opposite is true.
+For example, research done at Princeton University in the USA, shows that the Systems Theory approach and the understanding of emergent properties in fact applies very well to solid tumors and their behavior.
 Compare the next two sets of photos:-

-All images labelled A-D are taken from: Jiao Y1, Torquato S2 (2011) Emergent Behaviors from a Cellular Automaton Model for Invasive Tumor Growth in Heterogeneous Microenvironments.
+Images labelled from A-D are taken from: Jiao Y, Torquato S (2011) Emergent Behaviors from a Cellular Automaton Model for Invasive Tumor Growth in Heterogeneous Microenvironments.
 PLoS Comput Biol 7(12): e1002314. doi:10.1371/journal.pcbi.1002314.